nebius-analytics/newanalyst/README.md

   dbname=sales \
   user=sales-analyst"
 ```
-If you have problems with connecting to DB please contact our HR.
+If you have problems with connecting to DB please contact our HR team.

-## 2. "How can we increase conversion from tenant to customer?"
+## 2. "Conversion to first GPU conumption"
-Now imagine yourself as analyst in Nebius.
-CEO comes and asks "How can we increase conversion from registration to entering card details?".
-Propose an action plan how you are going to deal with this task.
-What hypotheses do you have?
-What metrics would you like to measure?
+Now, imagine yourself as an analyst at Nebius.
+The CEO approaches you and asks: “How can we increase conversion from registration to first GPU consumption”

+Propose an action plan for how you would approach this task.
+Consider the following:

+ * What hypotheses do you have?

+ * What metrics would you track and measure?

+ * How would you validate or disprove your assumptions?